 By using certain types of active black holes that lie at the center of many galaxies, researchers have developed a method with the potential to measure distances of billions of light years with a high degree of accuracy.

-Radiation emitted in the vicinity of black holes could be used to measure distances of billions of light years, says TAU researcher.
+Radiation emitted in the vicinity of black holes could be used to measure distances of billions of light years, says Tel Aviv University (TAU) researcher.